There are several ways to exhibit and sell your works of art: galleries, art libraries, open studios, artists' initiatives, artists' societies.

 An increasing number of art galleries have opened in the past few decades.
 You can find one for every artistic trend and style.
 The Nederlandse Galerie Associatie (NGA) (Netherlands association of gallery owners) has around 200 members.

 Also online, the number of galleries increases.
-New Chic Gallery supports young and emerging talent and makes affordable art available.
-The curators of Online gallery are always looking for new talent.
-You can email a digital portfolio to an online gallery in the hope that they are interested in your work.
-On exto.nl you can make an "online gallery" yourself, but not all the galleries are of good quality.
+Such as Singulart, Artleader and Blooz Gallery.
+The curators are always looking for new talent.
+You can email a digital portfolio to see if they are interested in your work.
+On exto.nl you can make an 'online gallery' yourself (so not all the galleries are of good quality).

 The least expensive way to draw attention to your work is to hold an Open Studio.
 At an Open Studio the art*ist displays his work in his own studio.
 This cuts out any middleman expenses.
 But it is important to have a lot of publicity for the open day and to invite people personally.
 A variation on the Open Studio is the so-called Kunstroute, or Art Route, in which a number of artists have Open Studio events together and pool their resources, particularly for publicity.
 In many large cities open studios and art routes are organized annually.
 Another option is to hire a cheap outside space to organize an exhibition.